hirrolot/datatype99/README.md

 ### `warning: control reaches end of non-void function [-Wreturn-type]`

-This is a known false positive occurring when `match99` is used to return control back to a caller.
+This is a known false positive occurring when `match` is used to return control back to a caller.
 Unfortunately, we cannot fix it in the library itself, so the best solution is to explicitly disable this warning.
 For GCC:

 ```c
 #pragma GCC diagnostic push